 • John Green, Aviation Department, Chief Financial Officer

 • Phil Muncy, Deputy Director of Aviation for Planning and Engineering

-Two weeks ago, City Council member Jolie Justus, who chairs the airport selection committee released the final draft of the ballot question voters will likely see in November.
+Two weeks ago, Jolie Justus, the city councilwoman who chairs the airport selection committee released the final draft of the ballot question voters will likely see in November.